MutlucanGokcukur/MutlucanGokcukur/README.md

   -🏫 I continue to study at Kocaeli University and Istanbul University open education faculty.

-  -👨‍💻 I know intermediate level 'C#', 'Java' and 'Kotlin'
+  -👨‍💻 I know intermediate level 'C#', 'Java','Vue.js' and 'Kotlin'

+  -🔭 I know advanced 'Django Rest Framework', 'Django' and 'Vue.js'

   -📲 I know the 'Kotlin' language at a level that can make an intermediate application with the Android Studio.

-  -🌱 I’m currently learning 'Python'
+  -🌱 I’m currently learning 'C++'

   -📧 How to reach me: mtlcangokcukur@hotmail.com